Keep up with what's happening at PARCC.

 During the three public review periods, PARCC received more than 4,000 individual survey responses and approximately 40 pieces of written feedback from national organizations representing students with disabilities, English learners, and equitable access.
 Each piece of feedback was read and reviewed carefully by state representatives on the PARCC Accessibility, Accommodations, and Fairness Operational Working Group, as well as its supporting project management team at Achieve Inc. Throughout the development process, PARCC also conducted several dozen small group and one-on-one meetings with national and state organizations that have provided written feedback during the comment periods.
-For more information on the themes from the feedback, please refer to slides 22-23 in the PowerPoint Presentation found above.
+For more information on the themes from the feedback, please refer to slides 22-23 in the PowerPoint Presentation found below.

 Accessibility Features and Accommodations Guidance Provided for Field Testing in Spring 2014